 Any tourist office or guidebook will tell you that the Cape Winelands are a must do for every visitor.
-And I couldn’t agree more, given the wealth of gorgeous estates, fabulous eateries and interesting places to visit.
-What I can say is that with hundreds of estates out there - from great big historical properties with centuries-old Cape Dutch manor houses and vines to little boutique setups where grapes are pressed the old-fashioned way and yields are small - there are rich pickings to be enjoyed and imbibed.
+And we couldn’t agree more, given the wealth of gorgeous estates, fabulous eateries and interesting places to visit.
+With hundreds of estates out there - from great big historical properties with centuries-old Cape Dutch manor houses and vines to little boutique setups where grapes are pressed the old-fashioned way and yields are small - there are rich pickings to be enjoyed and imbibed.
 Strapped for time?
 Hit Spier (www.spier.co.za) where award-winning wines, great eateries and even a wildlife experience can be experienced in one place.
 Sure, it’s a little Afro-Disney in parts, but there’s a level of authenticity too and kids love it - especially if you opt for a picnic on the lawns overlooking the lake.

 The first rule of thumb is that if you’re planning on enjoying yourself and want to make it to more than two estates with a lunch in between, book a driver or a ticket on an organised excursion.
 The second rule is not to plan to go to too many estates in one day as you’ll suffer from burnout.
-I’d suggest a minimum of two and a maximum of five estates in a day and definitely a lunch in between.
+Pick a minimum of two and a maximum of five estates in a day and definitely a lunch in between.
 You can plan your wine estate experience by following any of the five routes on the official Stellenbosch Wine Route (www.wineroute.co.za).
-And if in doubt, sleep over - see my Cape Winelands hotels page for some suggestions.
+And if in doubt, sleep over - see Cape Winelands Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Cape Winelands for some suggestions.

 Step back in time

-Secondly, a visit to Stellenbosch, as in the town proper, is essential.
-Situated an hour's drive from Cape Town, I spent four years living there while studying at the university and I love it as much now as I did then.
+Secondly, a visit to Stellenbosch, as in the town proper, is essential (just an hour's drive from Cape Town).
 It’s the second oldest town in South Africa and it’s resplendent with original Cape Dutch buildings, oak tree-lined avenues and a soundtrack of running water thanks to the original canal system that winds its way through the town.
-Oozing charm and small town appeal, I love how a pavement café culture has developed here over the past few years - it’s really visitor friendly too, with loads of interesting boutiques selling local crafts and a museum or two thrown in for good measure.
+Oozing charm and small town appeal, a real pavement café culture has developed over the past few years - it’s really visitor friendly too, with loads of interesting boutiques selling local crafts and a museum or two thrown in for good measure.
 Plus it’s all absolutely walkable (well, the most interesting parts anyway).

 A corner of France